amandoabreu/amandoabreu.github.io/_posts/2019-25-02-esoteric-data-structures-bloom-filter.md

 https://en.wikipedia.org/wiki/Scapegoat_tree

 ## Bloom Filter

-There's a high chance that my favourite data structure is probabilistic in nature.
+There's a big chance that my favourite data structure is probabilistic in nature.
 And that would be the bloom filter.

 [Bloom filter](http://en.wikipedia.org/wiki/Bloom_filter): Bit array of *m* bits, initially all set to 0.